uodevclub/remindr/README.md

 This readme will guide you through the process of making your own copy of the basic remindr landing page.
 The landing page will describe our fictional app remindr and let people signup for our email list.

-pre-reqs.

-### step 1: Install Ruby, Rails, and start the server
+### Step 1: Install Ruby, Rails, and start the server
 Rails is a popular MVC framework based on the Ruby programing language.
 If you don't already have Ruby and Rails, you can download <a href="http://installrails.com/"> here</a>.
 The link will show you how.

 Once installed, open your terminal and navigate to the folder you would like to store your application in.
 For example on a Mac: